Krumelur/WordPuzzleSolver/content/CreatePuzzleSolverProject.md

 ## Give it a try

 Think about a possible implementation.
 Maybe you can come up with your own solution.
+All code should go into the library project.
+The console app is there to test the functionality and outpout the results.

 There should be a method

 `public static SearchResult SearchForWord(char[,] grid, string word)`